Women are having a greater impact on NBA than ever before

 While it may not be a fad, it is a recent trend.

-The 61-year-old -- who has broken barriers as a player, as a coach in the WNBA, head coach in NBA G League and in the NBA as assistant -- learned quickly that building relationships was the skeleton key to erasing gender hurdles and opening opportunities in the league.
+The 61-year-old -- who has broken barriers as a player, a coach in the WNBA, head coach in NBA G League and assistant in the NBA -- learned quickly that building relationships was key to erasing gender hurdles and opening opportunities in the league.
 That, along with an occasional assist from forward thinking men like former coach Don Nelson, who in 2009 hired her as the head coach of the Texas Legends, the Dallas Mavericks' G League affiliate.

 "I remember Donnie did an interview and he said, 'Maybe the best man for the job isn't a man at all.'
 He had a list of criteria he wanted to hit for his head coach.
 And I hit those," Lieberman said.

-The women who have broken into the NBA ranks are garnering respect from players for their experience and basketball knowledge.
+The women garner respect from players for their experience and basketball knowledge.

-Celtics guard Gordon Hayward said Lawson has already made her presence felt.
+Celtics guard Gordon Hayward said Lawson, a former star at Tennessee and in the WNBA, has already made her presence felt.

 "She's been good as far as just the experience she has as a basketball player," Hayward said.
 "Reading the game and kind of little things she sees coaching on the sideline.
 Having somebody that well-versed in basketball, that experience is good."

-Earlier this month, Wizards assistant Kristi Toliver was on the court helping the Mystics win their first WNBA championship.
+Wizards assistant Kristi Toliver helped the Washington Mystics win their first WNBA championship this month.
 On the sideline, Washington NBA All-Stars John Wall and Bradley Beal were wearing the Wizard assistant's WNBA jersey and dancing from the stands .

-NBA players are treating the feedback from Toliver and the other women in the league with the same reverence they give their male counterparts.

 "The biggest thing I learned is to share your voice and what you've learned," Toliver said.
 "Doing that has helped me communicate with my guys."

-There are no such hiccups in New Orleans, where Pelicans guard Frank Jackson said he always expected to benefit from Cash and Teresa Weatherspoon, who was hired as a New Orleans assistant this season.
+There are no such hiccups in New Orleans, where Pelicans guard Frank Jackson said he always expected to benefit from Cash, a senior executive, and Naismith Hall of Famer Teresa Weatherspoon, who was recently hired as an assistant this season.

+Cash won two NCAA titles at Connecticut in 2000 and 2002 and finished her 15-year WNBA career at the New York Liberty, where she became an executive.
+Weatherspoon won an NCAA title at Louisiana Tech in 1988 and was the demanding star point guard in the first seven seasons for Liberty from 1997-2003.
+She spent the last five years as the Liberty director of player development.

 "They were ballers," Jackson said.
 "They were good at their craft and I've taken a lot from both of them. ...
 I've always had open eyes and open ears to anyone who plays this game."

-The 21-year-old Jackson knows of the women's exploits because he has witnessed it firsthand.
+The 21-year-old Jackson knows of the women's talents because he has witnessed them firsthand.
 And he is not alone.
-The WNBA has been around since most players were teenagers, and is older than others; the league was launched in 1996.
+The WNBA has been around since most players were teenagers or younger, starting its first season in 1997.

 "As the years go on, they're going to get more and more recognition," said Jackson, in his third year out of Duke.
 "Girls can hoop, too. ...
 I just think as times change, you'll see more and more."

-Cash believes the NBA is realizing having more women is important to growing the league's overall brand, business and bottom line.
+Bird joined the front office of the Denver Nuggets as an operations associate last year.
+Cash believes the NBA is realizing more women on staff is important to growing the league's overall brand, business and bottom line.

-Stephanie Ready, a former assistant in the then D-League, said a big factor in the opportunities women are getting are coming because the younger generation of NBA executives, such as 76ers general manager Elton Brand.
-She said the new crop of hiring managers are doing a better job of recognizing what women bring to the table and as the older generation retires, it will get even better.
+Stephanie Ready, a former assistant in the then D-League, said a big factor in the opportunities for women comes from the younger generation of NBA executives, such as 76ers general manager Elton Brand.
+She said the new crop of hiring managers do a better job of recognizing what women bring to the table.

-"Some people will age out," said Ready, one of the first women to be a men's assistant on the collegiate level with Coppin State and a former broadcaster with the Charlotte Hornets who now currently covers the NBA for TNT and Yahoo.
+"Some people will age out," said Ready, who was among the first women hired as an assistant coach for a men's team at Coppin State, a former broadcaster with the Charlotte Hornets and now covers the NBA for TNT and Yahoo.
 "By that I mean the old regime of men who thought that only men could do these jobs."

-Richard Lapchick, who tracks racial and gender hiring numbers for the NBA, NFL, NHL and MLB, has long lauded the NBA as being the leader in gender hiring practices.
-He credits the leadership of Commissioner Adam Silver, who said the league needed to increase the number women coaches and referees in the NBA.
+Richard Lapchick, who tracks racial and gender hiring numbers for the NBA, NFL, NHL and MLB, has long lauded the NBA as a leader in gender hiring practices.
+He credits the leadership of NBA Commissioner Adam Silver, who said the league needed to increase the number female coaches and referees in the NBA.

-Along with the record number of female assistants, five women referees will be working NBA games this upcoming season.
+Along with the record number of female assistants, five female referees will be working NBA games this season.

 "I'd be surprised if it doesn't happen before the next season," he said, "or during the next season."